-One of the most incredible and valuable aspects of the Montessori method is that it inspires teachers, parents, as much as it does children to be constantly fascinated by everything we learn, come across.
-It teaches us to seek pleasure and content from within by shifting focus from external rewards that fade away to grasp the internal rewards of growing, mastering a skill, becoming more independent and self-sufficient.
+One of the most incredible and valuable aspects of the Montessori method is that it inspires teachers, and parents, as much as it does children to be constantly fascinated by everything we learn and come across.
+It teaches us to seek pleasure and content from within by shifting focus from external rewards that fade away to grasp the internal rewards of growing, mastering a skill, and becoming more independent and self-sufficient.

-The same way, when children discover something new about the natural world, those discoveries lead them to explore their part in it, the world becomes more tangible and bigger.
+In the same way, when children discover something new about the natural world, those discoveries lead them to explore their part in it, and the world becomes more tangible and bigger.

 Summer gives those opportunities when we can easily connect all we can observe in nature to learning opportunities when children gain new skills and work on developing their cognitive abilities.